What Is A Real Estate Purchase Agreement And Why Is It Important?

 - Purchase price: The total agreed-upon selling price for the property, including any deposits or additional costs associated with the transaction.

 - Representations and warranties: Statements of facts made by the seller about the condition, structure and composition of the property being sold (this information can be disclosed by the seller in a warranty deed).

-- Financing: Specific details that explain how the buyer will be paying for the property, whether by borrowing a mortgage loan from a lender or assuming the seller’s existing mortgage.
+- Financing: Specific details explaining how the buyer will be paying for the property, whether by borrowing a mortgage loan from a lender or assuming the seller’s existing mortgage.

 - Fixtures and appliances: Any household appliances or wall-mounted items and fixtures that will be included or excluded in the sale of the real estate.

 - Title insurance: A note specifying whether the buyer or seller will be responsible for purchasing title insurance to protect against potential discoverable defects in the property.

 - Property taxes: Citations regarding any property taxes that will be imposed on the property being purchased.

 - Closing date: As specified on your purchase agreement, the exact date on which the official transfer of title will occur – and the date and time the buyer will receive the keys to the property.

 - Contingencies: Any conditions (such as repairs that have to be done by a certain date, or inspections that must be performed) that must be met before a sale of the property can go through.

 - Earnest money: The terms of any earnest money security deposits that must be made to show the seller in good faith that the buyer is interested in purchasing the property.

-- Option to terminate: Some purchase agreements may include an option for the buyer to back out of the deal and terminate the contract up until a certain time before closing.
+- Option to terminate: A potential option for the buyer to back out of the deal and terminate the contract up until a certain time before closing.

 - Lead-based paint disclosure: As required by law for any home built before 1978, information on the dangers of lead-based paint (this gives the buyer the opportunity to have an inspection performed if necessary).